 In extenuating circumstances, the President (or designee) is authorized to offer alternative compensation in the form of tuition credit or waiver to students on a case-by-case basis.
 Tuition credit on a student account must be used within one calendar year from the date of authorization.

 Financial Aid Recipients - If you have completed the Financial Aid Award Letter/Payment Deferment for Financial Aid Recipients and returned it to the Financial Aid Office, you can deduct, from your tuition and fees due, the "estimated" amount of aid.
-This balance is due three weeks before the first class day of the semester.
+This balance is due two weeks before the first class day of the semester.
 For a Payment Due Worksheet, to help you determine how much you will need to pay or how much your "estimated" refund will be, go to the Bursar's Office home page.
 Students will continue to see a balance due on their account until their financial aid is applied to their account and the student's portion has been paid.

 VA Benefit Recipients - If you are eligible for VA education benefits you must complete all required paperwork through the VA.
 (The VA's processing time can take up to 10 weeks.)
 Once you have determined your eligible education benefit you can deduct that amount of aid the school will be receiving on your behalf.
-The amount left that the school will not directly receive from the VA is your balance which is due three weeks before the first class day of the semester.
+The amount left that the school will not directly receive from the VA is your balance which is due two weeks before the first class day of the semester.
 For a Payment Due Worksheet, to help you determine how much you will need to pay, go to the Bursar's Office home page.
 Students will continue to see a balance due on their account until their VA Benefits have been applied to their account and the student's portion has been paid.

 I. Terms of Agreement